Kevinlc33/Kevinlc33/README.md

 Right now I am focused solely on getting a job, and mastering the languages and skills I know.
 However, I am bound and determined to work with computer vision one day - you never really stop being a photographer. 📸

-While away from my computer I am an avid hiker🚶‍♂️, skier ⛷, pet lover 🐕🐈, wine🍷 and cheese🧀 snob, voracious verbivore📚( Wheel of Time, King Killer Chronicles, Lord of the Rings), and padawan of the pun.
-There is usually music🎵 in the background.
+While away from my computer I am an avid hiker 🚶‍♂️, skier ⛷, pet lover 🐕 🐈, wine 🍷 and cheese 🧀 snob, voracious verbivore 📚 ( Wheel of Time, King Killer Chronicles, Lord of the Rings), and padawan of the pun.
+There is usually music 🎵 in the background.
 I am an Eagle Scout, Black Belt, and a child at heart...still trying to catch 'em all!

 ![](https://img.shields.io/badge/LinkedIn-Connect-informational?style=flat&logo=linkedin&logoColor=white&color=0e76a8)